Armenians again break ceasefire with Azerbaijan

 Trend:

-The Azerbaijani army positions in the Gaymagli, Gushchu Ayrim, Farahli and Kamarli villages of the Gazakh district underwent fire from the Armenian army positions located in the Barekamavan, Voskevan, Shavarshavan villages and on nameless heights of Armenia’s Noyemberyan district.
+The Azerbaijani army positions in the Kohnegishlag village of the Aghstafa district, Jafarli, Gushchu Ayrim villages and on nameless heights of the Gazakh district underwent fire from the Armenian army positions located on nameless heights and in the Paravakar, Azatamut villages of the Ijevan district and in Voskevan village of the Noyemberyan district of Armenia.

-Moreover, the Azerbaijani army positions were shelled from the Armenian positions located near the Armenian-occupied Namirli, Yusifjanli villages of the Aghdam district, Gorgan, Horadiz, Ashagi Veysalli, Ashagi Seyidahmadli villages of the Fuzuli district, Mehdili village of the Jabrayil district, as well as from the positions located on nameless heights in the Goranboy, Tartar, Aghdam, Khojavand and Fuzuli districts of Azerbaijan.
+Moreover, the Azerbaijani army positions were shelled from the Armenian positions located near the Armenian-occupied Goyarkh, Chilaburt, Yarimja villages of the Tartar district, Yusifjanli, Bash Gervend villages of the Aghdam district, Kuropatkino village of the Khojavand district, Ashagi Veysalli, Garakhanbayli, Gorgan villages of the Fuzuli district, as well as from the positions located on nameless heights in the Goygol, Goranboy, Tartar, Aghdam, Khojavand, Fuzuli and Jabrayil districts of Azerbaijan.

 The conflict between the two South Caucasus countries began in 1988 when Armenia made territorial claims against Azerbaijan.
 As a result of the ensuing war, in 1992 Armenian armed forces occupied 20 percent of Azerbaijan, including the Nagorno-Karabakh region and seven surrounding districts.